scala/docs.scala-lang/sips/sip-submission.md

 ### Voting

-The Committee will only vote on proposals if Committee members have the quorum.
+The committee will only vote on proposals if committee members have the quorum.
 The quorum is two thirds (2/3) out of the total number of members.
 If the quorum is not reached, the meeting will be rescheduled.

 For a SIP to be accepted, it must fulfill three requirements:

-- At least 50% of **all** the Committee members vote in favor.
+- At least 50% of **all** the committee members vote in favor.
 - At least two thirds of the voting members vote in favor.
 - Martin Odersky does not veto it.